DerekZhang0000/DerekZhang0000/README.md

 I am also planning on attending graduate school at the University of Kansas and conducting a thesis concerning artificial intelligence.</p>

 ## What I'm doing
+- RC Drone
 - Internship applications
-- Homework
+- Studying for finals
-- RC Drone

 ## me.json